 GLEIF manages a network of partners, the LEI issuing organizations, to provide trusted services and open, reliable data for unique legal entity identification worldwide.
 GLEIF services ensure the operational integrity of the Global LEI System.

-GLEIF believes that ultimately there should be one identity behind every business.
+GLEIF believes that each business worldwide should have only one global identity.
+This identity should include a digital identity.
 Having an LEI will help to achieve this objective.
 Taking advantage of the Global LEI Index empowers market participants to cut costs, simplify and accelerate operations and gain deeper insight into the global market place.